-Westmoore Pottery is a small company started in 1977 by potters David and Mary Farrell.
-Our interest in preserving a piece of our past is reflected in the wares we sell -- historical pottery and handblown glassware as well as books on historical decorative arts and cookery.
+Westmoore Pottery is a small company interested in preserving a piece of our past.
+This is reflected in the wares I sell -- historical pottery, a little handblown glassware, as well as books on historical decorative arts and cookery.

-The pottery is made on our premises here in the Westmoore Community, halfway between the small towns of Seagrove and Robbins in North Carolina.
+The entire staff of Westmoore Pottery is one person, Mary Farrell (me!)
+Other than the month of January, I unload a kiln load of new pottery every two weeks.
+The pottery is made on the premises here in the Westmoore Community, halfway between the tiny towns of Seagrove and Robbins in North Carolina.
 The ware is made in the old traditions with the look and feel of pottery from the 17th, 18th, and early 19th centuries, up to around 1850.
-A special interest of Westmoore Pottery is pottery which was used in the early days of North Carolina; this includes pottery made in England, Germany, New England, Pennsylvania, and of course, pottery made in the central area of North Carolina.
+A special interest of mine is pottery which was used in the early days of North Carolina; this includes pottery made in England, Germany, New England, Virginia, Pennsylvania, and of course, pottery made in the central area of North Carolina.

-Several types of pottery are made at Westmoore Pottery: redware, both plain and decorated; saltglazed stonewares; and green-glazed wares.
-The pottery is made to be used and our glazes are absolutely lead-free.
+I make several types of pottery here at Westmoore Pottery: redware, both plain and decorated; salt-glazed stonewares; and green-glazed wares.
+The pottery is made to be used and the glazes are absolutely lead-free.

-Our pottery has been used by over 120 museums as furnishings for historic buildings and in programs.
-We have also supplied pottery and glass for a number of historically-based films.
+Westmoore's pottery has been used by over 120 museums as furnishings for historic buildings and in programs.
+I have also supplied pottery and glass for a number of historically-based films.
 Westmoore's pottery can be found in several museum collections and is enjoyed by many private individuals as well.

-For more detail about all the work we sell, visit the "Wares for Sale" section of our website.
+For more detail about all the work I sell, visit the "Wares for Sale" section of this website.

-We like being a small business and intend to stay small.
-Potters David and Mary Farrell do everything -- making the pots, waiting on customers in our retail store, and mopping the floors!
-It gives us great joy to be able to present to the American public a product that still has the heart, soul, and pride of the makers behind it.
+I like being a small business and intend to stay small.
+Potter Mary Farrell does everything -- making the pots, waiting on customers in the retail store, and mopping the floors!
+It gives me great joy to be able to present to the American public a product that still has the heart, soul, and pride of the maker behind it.

-Browse our website, and if you have unanswered questions, don't hesitate to email or call us.
+Browse this website, and if you have unanswered questions, don't hesitate to email or call.

 4622 Busbee Road, Seagrove, NC 27341